GED Test Guide - All You Need to Knowby Becton Loveless

 The second section of the GED to be discussed is the Reasoning Through Language Arts section.
 This section asks students to read for meaning, identify and create arguments, and demonstrate mastery of grammar and language.
 The test taker will not need to worry about mastering extensive vocabulary lists but should have a reasonable grasp of high school level grammar.

 The Reading Through Language Arts section of the GED is less clearly separated into sections as the math portion.
 However, test takers will have to answer questions that are presented in one of three ways.
-First, test takers will need to read a single passage, or passaged that are paired together, and then answer questions based on those passages.
+First, test takers will need to read a single passage, or passages that are paired together, and then answer questions based on those passages.
 The intent of these questions is to gauge the reader’s reading and thinking skills.

 Finally, test takers will need to provide extended responses.
 These sections provide the test taker with a writing prompt.
 The reader will need to review either one or two passages and a graphic before responding to the prompt.
 The purpose of this section is to gauge the test taker’s writing skills.
 Just as with the mathematics section, there will be a broad range of questions that include multiple choice, select an area, and drop-down questions.
 For this section, students will have 150 minutes to finish the test.
 The test is divided into three parts, with a break between the second and third part.